profadityasaxena/AI_Agents_in_LangGraph/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

+## Agents
+### Agent 1: Custom Agent from Scratch

+**Description:**
+Agent 1 is a fully custom-built agent designed from the ground up.
+It leverages the core principles of the ReAct Pattern and integrates seamlessly with LangGraph to handle complex workflows.
+This agent serves as a foundational example for creating bespoke AI agents tailored to specific use cases.

+**Key Features:**
+- **Custom Logic:** Implements unique reasoning and acting capabilities to address specialized tasks.
+- **LangGraph Integration:** Utilizes LangGraph nodes and edges to define workflows and dependencies.
+- **Extensibility:** Designed to be modular, allowing for easy addition of new tools or functionalities.
+- **Interactive Interface:** Provides a user-friendly interface for real-time interaction and feedback.

+**Use Case Example:**
+Agent 1 can be configured to act as a virtual assistant, capable of scheduling tasks, retrieving information, and interacting with external APIs to perform actions based on user inputs.

+**Implementation Details:**
+- **Reasoning:** Uses LangGraph to model decision-making processes.
+- **Acting:** Executes actions by interfacing with external tools and APIs.
+- **Feedback Loop:** Continuously refines its behavior based on user feedback and task outcomes.

+This agent serves as a starting point for building more advanced agents in the project.

 ## License

 This project is licensed under the [MIT License](LICENSE).